10 Kazuo Okada

 “We spend a great deal of time and energy training our people on a regular, ongoing basis,” says Mr Mecca.
 “We have dedicated people in every department who spend their entire time on the floor, and there are impactful behaviors that we monitor that are all geared towards providing the required level of service.
 You’ll see that every one of the security guards, as you enter, they’ll make a motion of welcome.
 And the dealers, after each hand, they’ll look up at the customers and make sure everything is OK.
 Every department in the property participates in the program, and our goal is to provide a level of service second to none in the industry.”

 Prior to joining GEG, Mr Mecca served as president and CEO of Planet Hollywood Resort & Casino in Las Vegas and held senior executive roles at Mandalay Resort Group, Caesars World, Crown and Las Vegas locals giant Station Casinos.
 He has more than three decades of experience in the hotel and gaming industries.

 Sociedade de Jogos de Macau

-Her connections and influence extend well beyond gaming, however; they reach into every facet of the region’s social, commercial and political life.
-She was elected last September to her third term in the Macau Legislative Assembly representing a pro-business, pro- Beijing coalition—the New Union for Macau’s Development, it’s called, SJM Chief Executive Ambrose So is its chairman.
-She sits on the chief executive electoral committee as a representative of the Assembly.
+She is a member of the Macau Legislative Assembly representing the New Union for Macau’s Development, a pro-business, pro- Beijing coalition chaired by SJM Chief Executive Ambrose So.
+She is a member of the elite committee that elects the Macau chief executive.
 She also holds seats on the Jiangxi Provincial and Zhuhai Municipal committees of the Chinese People’s Political Consultative Conference.

 14 George Tanasijevich